mparag019/DL-Assignment-2/README.md

 dropout = 0.3<br>

-This is my best configuration, getting the test accuracy of 36.1% when we used the model and train it fromthe scratch, and getting 72.05% when we used pretrained model(ResNET50) and fine tuned it.
+This is my best configuration, getting the test accuracy of 36.1% when we used the model and train it from the scratch, and getting 72.05% when we used pretrained model(ResNET50) and fine tuned it.